Flying Your Drone#

 Connect to your drone using ssh by running ssh duckie@<hostname>.

-Navigate to the pidrone_pkg directory, execute rake start to spin up the container and run screen -c pi.screenrc to start the Screen session.
+Navigate to the pidrone_pkg directory and run screen -c pi.screenrc to start the Screen session.
 Screen is a program that allows you to run multiple terminals in one ssh session.
 The screen will persist even if the ssh session is disconnected and you log in again.
 However, it will disappear if you reboot the drone.

 ../_images/screen_interface.png